 4 | Add The Rakuten Button (used to be Ebates)

-Similar to the Wikibuy app, the Rakuten button (which used to be called Ebates) also gets added to your computer’s web browser or downloaded to your phone.
+Similar to the Wikibuy app, the Rakuten button (which used to be called Ebates) also gets added to your computer’s web browser or saved to your phone.

 However, it saves you money in a different way – by providing cashback discounts.